Logiqx/ukwa-slalom/README.md

 * Export the Sailwave results to the clipboard, including only the "Fleet" and "HelmName" columns
 * Paste the clipboard results into a text editor and convert the tab characters to commas
 * Append two additional columns to all records in the file; "RaceNo" and "Code"
-    * "RaceNo" should be set to the event number; typically 1 to 7
+    * "RaceNo" should be set to the event number; i.e. 1 to 7
     * "Code" should be set to "ATT" for all competitors in attendance

 The end result should be a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with 4 columns; "Fleet", "HelmName", "RaceNo" and "Code".